ergoplatform/ergo/papers/emission.md

 Motivation
 ----------

-Long-term security of the Ergo protocol, including crypto-economic security, is always of highest priority.
- One of the hottest topic in this field is (in)stability of cryptocurrency protocols without stable block rewards coming from emission (see e.g. [1] for details).
+Long-term security of the Ergo protocol, including its crypto-economic security, is always of highest priority for the community and core developers.
+One of the hottest research topic in this field is possible (in)stability of cryptocurrency protocols without stable block rewards coming from emission (see e.g. [1] for details).

-It was planned during the launch of the Ergo network that after end of emission miners will be rewarded with transaction fees and also with storage rent.
+It was planned during the launch of the Ergo network that after the end of emission miners will be rewarded with transaction fees and also with storage rent (unique for Ergo source of mining income).
 However, it is hard to estimate yet how successfully will storage rent replace emission.

 Thus it was proposed on the ErgoForum informally (in [2] and [3]) to prolong emission (with preserving total supply) via a soft-fork([4]).
 This EIP is concluding previous discussions and provides details on emission soft-fork